Bydgoszcz, Poland

 After the war, Bydgoszcz was assigned to the recreated Polish state by the 1919 Versailles Treaty.
 Now officially Bydgoszcz again, the city belonged to the Poznań Voivodeship.
 The local populace was required to acquire Polish citizenship or leave the country.
 This led to a drastic decline in ethnically German residents, whose number within the town decreased from over 40.000 in 1910 to 11,016 in 1926.
 A Nazi German youth organization was subsequently founded, which distributed Nazi propaganda books from Germany among the German minority.

-The city's boundaries were greatly expanded in 1920 to include the surrounding suburbs of Okole, Szwederowo, Bartodzieje, Kapuściska, Wilczak, Jachcice and more, which made Bydgoszcz the third biggest in terms of size area city of the Second Polish Republic.
+The city's boundaries were greatly expanded in 1920 to include the surrounding suburbs of Okole, Szwederowo, Bartodzieje, Kapuściska, Wilczak, Jachcice and more, which made Bydgoszcz the third largest city in the Second Polish Republic in terms of area.
 In 1938, the city was made part of the Polish Greater Pomerania.

 World War II